ShareFacebook Twitter AddThis

 The chef Fernand Point, father of modern French cuisine, was famous for testing his potential assistants by asking them to cook a fried egg.
 That’s right, a simple fried egg was enough to make or break the dreams of even the most promising young chefs.
 Why?
 Because the proper cooking of an egg has to adhere to two delicate aspects: its molecules and how they react to the external surroundings, thanks to that physical parameter called temperature.

-Composition and temperature are two essential factors in cooking all dishes – and so the experience with a mere egg can be applied to many other procedures, which we will talk about in the attachments.
-But for now, let’s concentrate on the noble oeuf, unveil its secrets and the tips and tricks for cooking it the way Point would wish.
+Composition and temperature are two essential factors in cooking all dishes – and so the experience with a mere egg can be applied to many other procedures.
+But for now, let’s concentrate on the noble oeuf, unveil its secrets and the tips and tricks for cooking it the way Point would wish: let's find out how to make the perfect fried eggs, as well as the best soft and hard boiled eggs.

 In the case of the egg white, the denaturation makes the protein take a new shape and structure, trapping the water that surrounds it and transforming it into a kind of white, solid gel: it’s the cooked egg white that we’re already so familiar with.
 Denaturation is a simple process, but one that requires a constant control of the temperature: egg proteins begin to denaturize at 62°C. If you heat it slowly, they create a more orderly structure, with a compact, juicy white.
 If the temperature is too high, instead, you risk burning, which will make it hard and unpleasant.
 This is the one, great secret for a perfect fried egg: put a knob of butter into a pan and let it melt over low heat.
 Seeing as its hard to use a thermometer in a frying pan, you need to train your eye: the right moment to add the egg is just before the butter begins to bubble.